youtogether-online/releases/README.md

 3. `cd releases`
 4. Copy `.env.sample` to `.env`, you can use `cp .env.sample .env`
 5. [Generate tls certs](#Generate-tls-certs)
-6. Start services with `docker-compose up -d`
+6. Start services with `docker-compose up --profile <profile-name> -d`

+Docker profiles:
+1. Default - profile with real backend, redis, postgres and frontend
+2. Mock - profile with mocked backend and frontend

 Your local instance will be available on:<br>
 Frontend: https://youtogether.localhost<br>